mengxiangming/dmps/README.md

 For LSUN bedroom and LSUN cat, download the pretrained checkpoints "lsun_bedroom.pt"  and  "lsun_cat.pt"  from  [link_lsun_checkpoint](https://github.com/openai/guided-diffusion), , and paste it to ./models/

 ### Step 3:  Prepare the dataset
 You need to write your data directory at data.root.
 Default is ./data/samples which contains three sample images from FFHQ validation set.
-We also provide other demo data samples in ./data/ used in the submitted manuscript.
+We also provide other demo data samples in ./data/ used in our paper.

 ### Step 4: Perform Posterior Sampling for different tasks